External Penetration Assessment

 Reduce Risk with External Penetration Testing

-Our testing leverages automation in order to test against over 90,000 vulnerabilities and is complimented with manual testing to further explore gaps in your security posture.
+External Penetration Testing leverages automation in order to test against over 100,000 vulnerabilities and is complimented with manual testing to further explore gaps in your security posture.
 Our US-based security experts will work to identify weaknesses that could be exploited to interfere with the confidentiality, availability, and integrity of your network.
 With our findings, we will provide a detailed report and give your team guidance towards how to minimize your network’s external facing attack surface.

 Benefits of Performing an External Penetration Test